Attorney Fees

 • Maintain detailed records and receipts of the legal expenses.

 • Ensure the fees are clearly related to deductible activities.
-The invoice should specific the charges allocable to specific services to support the deduction.
+The invoice should specify the charges allocable to specific services to support the deduction.
 If the invoice is too general, the IRS will not allow the deduction.

 • Use the appropriate tax forms (e.g., Schedule C for business expenses, Schedule A for itemized deductions).